shadowfish07/shadowfish07/README.md

 ### 📚 Recent plans:

 - I hope to enhance my professional skills through technical collaboration.
-- I am working on a new project called Flexibook, a better bookmark app, which also serves as my university graduation project.
+- I am working on a new project called FlexiBook, a better bookmark app, which also serves as my university graduation project.

 <!--
 **shadowfish07/shadowfish07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.